 |Month||Min.
 Average Temperature (°C/F°)||Max.
 Average Temperature (°C/F°)||Average Rains (MM)||Best Time to Travel|

-The Tan Son Nhat International Airport is located about seven kilometres northwest of the centre of Ho Chi Minh City.
+The Tan Son Nhat International Airport is located about 7 kilometres (4 miles) northwest of central Ho Chi Minh City.

-The city of Ho Chi Minh and the surrounding districts are crossed by more than 150 bus lines.
+The city of Ho Chi Minh and the surrounding districts are connected by more than 150 bus lines.

 The most important lines run generally from 5 a.m. to 1 a.m.